cloudblog004/fantasticfoodies/content/en/posts/2199-step-by-step-guide-to-prepare-any-night-of-the-week-chicken-salad.md

 - " Salad dressing of your choice"
 recipeinstructions:
 - "Wash all the vegetables, tear the lettuce with your hands, be gentle, wash and soak in iced water."
 - "Grate the carrots in strips or cut them julienned.
-Dice up the bell peppers, tomato &amp; cucumber."
+Dice up the bell peppers, tomato & cucumber."
 - "Cook the chicken breast and cut into cubes or shred."
 - "Strain the lettuce from the water, mix everything up, top with some of the chicken.
 Add dressing of ur choice or serve plain."
 - "Voilá!"